pawanrgowda/FaceValidation-React/README.md

 In essence, this approach allows for the incorporation of a React-based application within a standard web application developed using HTML and CSS.
 The web application, as outlined, is meticulously crafted to execute the specified functionalities as described above.

-#### Project Overview:

-This project showcases the seamless communication between two distinct applications running on the same server.
-It comprises a web application housing a React-based user interface.
-The React application is designed to accept image inputs via a file picker.
-These selected images are then transmitted to the web application through URLs.

 #### Technologies Used: